Herd immunity and COVID-19 (coronavirus): What you need to know

 How can you slow the transmission of COVID-19?

-When possible, get a COVID-19 vaccine.
-In the meantime, take steps to reduce the risk of infection:
+If you haven’t had a COVID-19 vaccine, take steps to reduce the risk of infection:

 - Avoid close contact (within about 6 feet, or 2 meters) with anyone who is sick or has symptoms.